sifterstudios/casa-dos/docs/3. House Overview/Usage/bathrooms.md

 # Bathrooms

 Normal bathrooms, not much to say here.
-If you'd like to take a bath in bathroom at the bottom floor, there's a mechanism to switch between the shower and the bathtub.
-Pull on the lever of the pipe that goes to the bathtub and the water will switch to the showere
+If you'd like to take a bath in the bathroom on the bottom floor, there's a mechanism to switch between the shower and the bathtub.
+Pull on the lever of the pipe that goes to the bathtub, and the water will switch to the shower.